Educational Field Excursions

 Huangshan (the Yellow Mountains)

 Located in Anhui province, a six-hour bus ride from Shanghai, Huangshan is one of most famous mountain ranges in China.
-We have led several field trips to Huangshan, most recently in the fall of 2014.
+We have led several field trips to Huangshan, most recently in the summer of 2015.
 This mountain range caters to tourists and features concrete stairways connecting the various peaks and views, as well as lodging atop the mountain.
 The mountain is accessible by a safe Swiss-engineered cable car.
 We book a hotel on the mountain top where students can stay in comfort and safety while having the chance to enjoy the stunning views by day.
 Whether in sun, rain, or snow, with its knotty pines and staggering cliffs, Huangshan is an incredible place to experience the geographical splendor of China while enjoying views that have been celebrated for centuries by famous Chinese painters and poets.

 Chengdu is prized for many things: teahouses, a slower pace of life, spicy-style hot pot, bianlian opera, and a famed panda research center.
 Chengdu’s rich history goes back 4,000 years, with archeological sites like Sanxingdui and Jinsha where the discoveries changed our understanding of the rise of Chinese civilization.
 The city is now the most important economic center in Western China.
 On recent trips, students have visited the Panda Research Center to learn about the protection program and breeding efforts; spent a day at Leshan where Buddhism first touched down in China, and of course experienced the delicious food and tea culture of Sichuan.